mongodb/mongo-go-driver/README.md

 ## Thanks and Acknowledgement

 - The Go Gopher artwork by [@ashleymcnamara](https://github.com/ashleymcnamara)
-- The original Go gopher was designed by [Renee French](http://reneefrench.blogspot.com/)
+- The original Go Gopher was designed by [Renee French](http://reneefrench.blogspot.com/)

 -------------------------
 ## License